jbr-abo/Applying-Python-in-Analytics/README.md

 These are the Assignments that I have done as Part of my Master's program.
 This is the next level coursework after familiarizing myself with Python.

+### Topics

-#### It is an advanced level course and Specific topics covered in this course are the followings:
+It is an advanced level course and Specific topics covered in this course are the followings:

 • pandas library
 • Data cleaning and preparation